outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

  many repositories to be synced multiple times in a row.
 Please edit your configs or scripts to adjust for the new operation.
             ```
-            9. To erase the duplicate updates incurred by `eix-sync` in new sync system, just remove `/etc/eix-sync.conf` or comment out overlays in that file.
+            9. To erase the duplicate updates incurred by `eix-sync` in new sync system, just remove `/etc/eix-sync.conf` or comment out `*` therein.
         10. Choose one of the follwing command for daily operation:
             1. # emaint sync -a
             2. # emerge --sync
             3. # eix-sync

+            Although they all update portage and overlays.
+However, *eix-sync* will call *eix-update* (for *eix* query) and *eix-diff* (showing what has changed) as well.
+So for daily management and eix operation, you'd better use *eix-sync*.
         11. [sys-apps/portage-2.2.16 发布，支持多种同步方式](http://www.gentoo-cn.info/article/new-portage-plug-in-sync-system/); [Gentoo的portage已支持直接更新第三方源（overlay）](http://phpcj.org/portage-emerge-overlay-on-gentoo/).
     6. Touchpad configuration.
 After X and Xfce4 installation, parts of Touchpad does not work.
 The primary method of configuration for the touchpad is through an Xorg server configuration file.
 After installation of `x11-drivers/xf86-input-synaptics`, a default configuration file is located at `/usr/share/X11/xorg.conf.d/50-synaptics.conf`.
 Users can copy this file to `/etc/X11/xorg.conf.d/` and edit it to configure the various driver options available.
         1. \# emacs /etc/X11/xorg.conf.d/50-synaptics.conf